 Successful e-commerce ventures logically introduced e-commerce jargon.
 A physical presence of an organization or business is now referred to as a brick and mortar business.
 Amazon, now the world’s largest e-commerce marketplace, started out without any brick and mortar business locations.
 Successful brands like L’Oréal quickly realized that their traditional way of doing business was under fire, solely offering products via physical stores was no longer a successful recipe for optimal revenue.
 In other cases, not implementing a successful e-commerce strategy or failing to do so in time has led to enormous losses and even bankruptcy.

 Toys ‘R Us used to be an absolute powerhouse when it came to selling toys.
 The toy company kicked off the new millennium by signing a 10-year contract with Amazon, agreeing to be the sole vendor of toys on Amazon until at least 2010.
-Undeterred by their agreement, Amazon began to allow other vendors to sell on its site.
+Undeterred by their agreement, Amazon began to allow other vendors to sell on its website.
 Toys ‘’R’’ Us successfully sued Amazon in 2006; receiving $51 million in damages in 2009.
 Unfortunately, it was too little too late.
-Toys “R” Us failed to develop a successful e-commerce department in a crucial stage.
+Toys “R” Us failed to develop a successful e-commerce department at a crucial stage.
 Following a series of tumultuous years, Toys “R” Us finally filed for bankruptcy in 2017.